exploitspraise/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 14 for Displaying lines containing the pattern “root” from the file /etc/passwd script 15 to the number of lines that contain the pattern “bin” in the file /etc/passwd script 16 to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+script 14 for Displaying lines containing the pattern “root” from the file /etc/passwd script 15 to the number of lines that contain the pattern “bin” in the file /etc/passwd script 16 to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd script 17 to Display all the lines in the file /etc/passwd that do not contain the pattern “bin”